RexRobotics/FtcRobotController/ServoFlash/README.md

 - **Progress bar**: Visual feedback while sending the programming sequences.
 - **Full goBILDA byte sequences** included for reliable flashing.
 - Tracks current mode (`isContinuous`) for reference.
+- **Do not disconnect the servo or Arduino** until the Serial Monitor indicates it is safe to do so.

 ---